DimskOfficial/littletiles-oc-addon/README.md

 📖 [Русская версия](README_RU.md)

 A Forge/FML addon that extends LittleTiles with OpenComputers integration.
-Adds a Signal Converter block that reads LittleTiles cable signals.
+Adds a Signal Converter block that reads LittleTiles cable signals and sends events when signals change.

 ## What it does

 - Adds **Signal Converter OC** block
-- Connects to LittleTiles signal cables
+- Connects to LittleTiles signal cables (up to 4 cables, 4 bits each)
 - Exposes signals to OpenComputers Lua scripts
+- Sends **`signal_changed`** events when any signal changes
 - Component name: `lt_signal_converter`

 ## Requirements